KSchram/phy482msu/assignments/homework9.md

 4. Again **in a Jupyter notebook**, replicate Griffiths Figure 9.17  (the one at the end of 9.3) but again, for this perpendicular polarization case, and again assuming $n_2/n_1=2.0$ and again using a computer to plot.
 Show using your graph that $R+T=1$ for this situation, no matter what the angle.
 Briefly, comment on the physics!

 **Turn in parts 3 and 4 using GitHub classroom: [HW9Q4-FresnelGraph](https://classroom.github.com/assignment-invitations/58bd4f3998fb29a382322caa7f5851b7)**

+# 5. Paired Project Problem - Planning your project

+After reviewing the feedback you received on your project idea, work with your partner to consider the plan for the next 5 weeks.
+In doing this answer  the question: How do you intend to structure the work?
+Explain the details of what will be done and who will be doing what.
+The expectation is that you have written 2-3 paragraphs describing the work and a detailed timeline.
+Where applicable you should also describe the roles and responsbilities of each member of the group at different points in the timeline.

+**Each team will turn in a single repository using GitHub classroom.
+You will need to create a team and name it.
+Link to repository: [Project2](https://classroom.github.com/group-assignment-invitations/e06d32a433b91e60a2d397ef4d46079b)**